Specialities

 How can a student interested in your specialty show you their clinical competence?

 Otolaryngology is a great field, but with that unfortunately extremely competitive.
 Clinical competency is key to demonstrate and comments from faculty and rotation leads about a student’s clinical performance is key.
-This is why it is very important to have letter writers know the student and have observed then either in clinic or the operating room.
+This is why it is very important to have letter writers know the student and have observed them either in clinic or the operating room.
 Most students applying in this specialty have stellar academic records, it is the clinical acumen that distinguishes them when applying.

 What are ways a student can show their clinical competence?